-Russian scientists from the AIRI Institute of Artificial Intelligence have developed a universal machine vision system for three-dimensional object recognition that performs equally well on different test sets.
-The development can be used in robotics, augmented reality, and 3D scanning.
+Russian scientists from the AIRI Institute of Artificial Intelligence have developed a universal machine vision system for three-dimensional object recognition that performs equally well with different test sets.
+The development can be used in robotics, augmented reality and 3D scanning.

-The creation of three-dimensional machine vision systems is limited by small and heterogeneous datasets.
-The largest dataset contains only about 7,000 scenes, which is several times smaller than the millions of images for generative models.
+The creation of three-dimensional machine vision systems is limited by small and heterogeneous data sets.
+The largest data set contains only about 7 thousand scenes, which is several times less than the millions of images for generative models.

-To solve the problem, Russian scientists created a universal neural network based on a transformer-encoder without optimizations for specific datasets and conducted a large-scale relabeling to reduce the number of object classes.
+To solve the problem, Russian scientists created a universal neural network based on a transformer encoder without optimizations for specific data sets and carried out a large-scale relabeling to reduce the number of object classes.

 Read also on the topic: